Ptkyr/Iconoclasts-NAS-Tech/README.md

 For downwards movement, simply falling is always the best option as stomping has two slow animations, and you typically want to save Gun for more useful things than upboosts.

+Usurper has by far the shortest charge shot cooldown, followed by Stun Gun, then Roller Bomb.
+Hence, most movement is performed with the Stun Gun until it is replaced by Usurper.

 ## Credits
 Ptkyr - write up, images